Art (ART)

 Course Rotation: PLV: Spring - Odd years.

-Prerequisites: ART 133 or permission of the Instructor.
+Prerequisites: ART 133 with minimum grade of C.

 ART 231 Environmental and Ecological Art (3 credits)